Reads Snowflake connection parameters from the connections.toml and

-files used by the Python Connector for Snowflake
+config.toml files used by the Snowflake Connector for Python

 and the Snowflake CLI,